MICHIGAN CHARITABLE REMAINDER TRUST

 All the material posted is strictly for educational purposes only.

-We are sharing with the world Mary's diary: An incredible Journey of life from a Charitable Remainder Trust.
+"We are sharing with the world Mary's diary: An incredible Journey of life from a Charitable Remainder Trust".

 Mary's husband's death occurred in mid November 2006 and she has not received any income.
 She is forced to live on a very limited budget.
-Thank you Mr. Trustees.
-You may find yourself personally liable.
+Her first income check arrived one year later.

 Perhaps a little education about Trustee Responsibilities is in order.